blakpela00dok/https-github.com-iperov-DeepFaceLab/doc/doc_build_and_repository_info.md

 ## Build and Repository Info

 DeepFaceLab officially supports Windows-only.
-Linux and OS X are untested.
+If you want to support Mac/Linux/Docker - create a fork, it will be referenced here.

 #### **Installing dlib on Windows**

 The version of `dlib` in pip is compiled without CUDA support.
 Therefore you have to compile it manually in order to use the `dlib` face extractor.

-To build this on Windows run following command:: `python setup.py install -G "Visual Studio 14 2015" --yes DLIB_USE_CUDA`
+Command line example for Windows: `python setup.py install -G "Visual Studio 14 2015" --yes DLIB_USE_CUDA`

 #### **CPU mode**